-Cover Sheet
+Cover Sheet:

-Proposal Title: The title of the proposal must begin with "SCC-IRG Track 1", "SCC-IRG Track 2", "SCC-PG", "SCC-IRG JST", or "SCC-VO", depending on the proposal category and type.
+Proposal Title: The title of the proposal must begin with "SCC-IRG Track 1", "SCC-IRG Track 2", or "SCC-PG", depending on the proposal category and type.

 The rest of the title of the proposal should describe the project in concise, informative language so that a scientifically- or technically-literate reader can understand what the project is about.
 The title should emphasize the scientific work to be undertaken, and be suitable for use in public press.